New forest cicada

 New Forest Cicada Project

 Buglife has been working alongside Southampton University, the New Forest National Park and Forestry Commission to establish the New forest cicada Project.
 Alongside Buglife specialist surveys the project has developed a smart phone app that can be used to detect the presence of New forest cicadas.
 The app can detect and recognise the high pitched frequency of the song of the Cicada.
-Visitors to the New Forest can download and use this app, sharing their records with experts who will analyse the results, contributing to the conservation of these impressive insects.
+Visitors to the New Forest can share their records with experts who will analyse the results, contributing to the conservation of these impressive insects.

 Did you know?